-Raksha Bandhan (August 11, 2022 Thursday) highlights the most familial relationship of brother and sister.
+Raksha Bandhan (August 30 and 31, 2023) highlights the most familial relationship of brother and sister.
 India’s cultural civilization, considered the oldest, brims with numerous festivals.
 Each and every festival has significant legends and history behind it.
 Rabindra Nath Tagore started gathering of people like ‘Rakhi Mahotsavas’ in Shantiniketan to propogate the feeling of brotherhood among people.
 He believed that this will invoke trust and feeling of peaceful coexistence.
 In Raksha Bandhan, a sacred thread called Rakhi is tied by a sister around the wrist of her brother who promises her protection.
 Celebrated with different rituals, family get-together and sweets, Raksha Bandhan is about sentiments, love and enjoyment.
 Like any other festival, Rakhi has its unique significance.

 On an auspicious muhurta in the day, the sister puts tika and chawal on his forehead and ties Rakhi and performs arti and offer him sweet wishing him good health and longevity.
 The brother in turn offers her money and gifts.